 WordPress themes are very time, resource and skill-intensive to make, and developers rightly charge a very reasonable price for their themes.
 Customers get huge value from having an easy-to-use and install website design and further significant value from after-purchase support, tutorials and updates.
 Together, these make WordPress themes a very attractive value proposition.

 On the flip side, pirated WordPress themes offer you only the website design, with the possible downsides of security problems, spam links, SEO issues, no updates, no support, expensive security cleanups and breaking the law.

 When faced between the two, it’s safe to conclude pirated WordPress themes are a terrible idea ;) If you want a new WordPress theme, check out our latest themes.

-If you’re looking for more tips to keep your WordPress website safe and secure, make sure to check out the following guide from our friends at IsItWP:
+If you’re looking for more tips to keep your WordPress website safe and secure, make sure to check out the WordPress Security Guide from our friends at IsItWP.